(This essay also appears in my new book Whatever Happened to English? – available on Amazon.)

 2. Carol – Singing Christmas carols in church or outside of people’s homes is a favorite tradition of many.
 A term in use since the 14th century, a carol is typically a joyful religious song, slightly less formal than a hymn, and often sung outside the four walls of the church.
 Carols today are closely identified with the celebration of Christ’s birth.
 The word has been used in verb form since the 14th century as well—“Here we come a caroling…”

 3. Wise Men (or magi – from Greek magoi – μάγοι) – The King James Version refers to the magi as “wise men.”
-The Greek word, magoi, refers to the unnumbered and unnamed pagan astrologers who, as reporting in Matthew’s Gospel, arrived “from the east”—probably Persia or Babylonia—to pay homage to the baby Jesus, presenting him with gifts of gold, frankincense, and myrrh.
+The Greek word, magoi, refers to the unnumbered and unnamed pagan astrologers who, as reported in Matthew’s Gospel, arrived “from the east”—probably Persia or Babylonia—to pay homage to the baby Jesus, presenting him with gifts of gold, frankincense, and myrrh.
 As influential men of learning, they were certainly “wise men,” and thus the translation.
 Today, the magi (wise men) are immortalized in Nativity scenes and in carols, such as “We Three Kings of Orient Are.”
-Although the legend that the magi were kings has been around since the fifth century, there is no biblical or other hard evidence to substantiate it.
+Although the legend that the magi were kings has been around since the fifth century, there is no biblical or other convincing evidence to substantiate it.

 4. Gay (as in “don we now our gay apparel” and “make the yuletide gay”) – Young people today may not know that “gay” once had nothing to do with sexual orientation.
 It’s original meaning was “lively” or “brightly colored,” and that was predominantly how it was used until the 1970s.
 Although Merriam-Webster’s Collegiate Dictionary still lists the older definition as the primary one, the American Heritage Dictionary, along with most current usage guides, lists the newer meaning as current.
-It is what it is.
 But when we sing “Deck the halls with boughs of holly . . . don we now our gay apparel,” we are using the older meaning.

 5. Yule (yule log and yuletide) – This term is rooted in the ancient Norse feast of “Midwinter.”
 As Christianity began to take over the Scandinavian region in the sixth and seventh centuries, it infused new meaning in the Norse feast and soon the festival celebrating Christ’s birth was called simply Jul (Yule in English).
 The meaning of the word is unclear.
 But when we hear “yule log” and “yuletide” we can mentally substitute “Christmas log” and “Christmastide.”

 6. Twelve Days of Christmas – The twelve days of Christmas are December 25 (Christmas day) through January 6 (Epiphany).
 If you count the days, you will come up with 13.
 The best information I could uncover is that the first day, Christmas, is often not counted in the twelve days, so by the time we get to January 6, that day is considered Day Twelve.
 However the counting is done, the Twelve Days has been recognized by many Christians as a part of the celebration of Christ’s birth—and his baptism (Epiphany)—for centuries.
 The song “The Twelve Days of Christmas,” which has been around for centuries in one form or another, features a series of silly gifts given to one’s “true love” over that twelve-day span.
-A mathematics professor noted in a 1959 journal article that if one adds up all the gifts given over the twelve days, the total is 364, with the speculation that the lover has provided his (or her) beloved with a gift for each day of upcoming year.
+A mathematics professor noted in a 1959 journal article that if one adds up all the gifts given over the twelve days, the total is 364, with the speculation that the lover has provided his or her beloved with a gift for each day of the upcoming year.
 On the 365th day—Christmas day—Christ himself is the greatest gift of all.
 True?
 Who knows, but the speculation is interesting.

 8. Nativity – This word has its origins in the Latin nativus—birth.
 In English it is usually capitalized and preceded by the definite article—The Nativity—and refers to the birth of Jesus Christ.
 The earliest Christians did not celebrate the birth of Christ until the middle of the fourth century, and then it was known as the Feast of the Nativity.